Table of Content:

 The brace is unlocked at the 6-week mark to allow active motion and patient can start standing exercises as tolerated.
 Gait training is usually started at this time as well.

 To goal is to regain full range in the knee so it matches the non-injured knee.
 Strength wise we want at least 85% strength in the injured knee compared to the non-injured knee before we allow patients to return to their sport.
 Agility exercises can be started around the 3 month mark and low grade explosive/power exercises can be started around this time as well.

-Stage 1 Physical Therapy:
+Stage 1 Physical Therapy – Range of Motion:

 Here are some early stage exercises for patellar tendon rupture rehab.